Its-donkey/live-stream-alerts/README.md

     }
   }
   ```
 - **Server-managed fields:** `streamer.id` is derived from the alias by removing whitespace, punctuation, and other non-alphanumeric characters.
 Incoming IDs, `createdAt`, and `updatedAt` values are ignored; timestamps are injected when the record is stored.
-The UI automatically calls `/api/v1/metadata/description` to pre-fill `streamer.description` when a channel URL is entered.
+The UI automatically calls `/api/v1/metadata/description` to pre-fill `streamer.description`, the streamer’s display name, and the YouTube handle/channelId/hubSecret when a channel URL is entered.
 - **Languages:** When provided, entries must come from the supported language list (see `schema/streamers.schema.json`); duplicates and blank values are rejected.
 - **Validation:** `streamer.alias` must be non-empty and unique once cleaned (submitting a duplicate alias returns `409 Conflict`).
 When the YouTube block is present, `platforms.youtube.handle` is also required.
 - **Response:** `201 Created` with the stored record echoed back as JSON, or `500 Internal Server Error` if the file append fails.